Reading time: 4 minutes

 Downsizer contributions

-Once you hit age 65, you have a new opportunity to make super contributions using the downsizer rules, which have no work test requirement or age limit.
+As you’re older than age 55, you have the opportunity to make super contributions using the downsizer rules, which have no work test requirement or upper age limit.

 Self-managed super funds (SMSFs)

-Many people approaching retirement think about establishing their own SMSF to take more control of their retirement savings and pay themselves a regular super pension.
-However, it’s important to remember that SMSFs must adhere to lots of rules and you will have the ATO looking over your shoulder.
+Many people approaching retirement think about establishing their own SMSF to take more control of their retirement savings and to pay themselves a regular super pension.
+However, it’s important to be aware SMSFs must adhere to lots of rules and you will have the ATO looking over your shoulder.

-An SMSF can have no more than four members at any one time.
-A member cannot be an employee of another member unless they are related.
+An SMSF can have no more than six members at any one time and no member can be an employee of another member unless they are related.

-You cannot be a trustee of an SMSF is you have been convicted of an offence involving dishonest conduct, been subject to a civil penalty under super law, are insolvent or an undischarged bankrupt, or been disqualified from acting as a trustee of a super fund.
+You can’t be a trustee of an SMSF if you have been convicted of an offence involving dishonest conduct, been subject to a civil penalty under super law, are insolvent or an undischarged bankrupt, or been disqualified from acting as a trustee of a super fund.

 2. Withdrawing your super